Account & Settings

 Note: Only add currencies your business actually works with.
 A shorter list keeps dropdown menus clean and reduces the chance of accidental mis-selection.

-How currencies work across entities
+How currencies work across records

 - Projects: Each project stores its contract value in a specific currency.
 This is the source of truth for all downstream records.
 Changing a project's currency cascades the update to all linked invoices and payments after confirmation.